AfricasTalkingLtd/africastalking-node.js/README.md

 ```
 // Send payment to customer(s) A.K.A B2C
-payments.pay(opts)
+payments.payConsumer(opts)
         .then(success)
         .catch(error);

-// Wait for payment notifications on your registred callback URL
+// Wait for payment notifications on your registered callback URL

 ```

-- `pay(options)`:  Initiate payments to mobile subscribers from your payment wallet.
+- `payConsumer(options)`:  Initiate payments to mobile subscribers from your payment wallet.
 [More info](http://docs.africastalking.com/payments/mobile-b2c)

     - `productName`: Your Payment Product. `REQUIRED`